oracle-quickstart/oke-couchbase/README.md

 Once you have an OKE cluster deployed and a running kubectl, you're ready to deploy the Operator.
 The documentation on that is [here](https://docs.couchbase.com/operator/1.0/install-kubernetes.html).

-First, you need to down stuff for some reason that is unclear to me.
+First, you need to download stuff.
+This includes a customer kubectl as Couchbase has forked it and created their own.
+There are per platform binaries for those.
+This downloads the Mac one:

     curl -O https://s3.amazonaws.com/packages.couchbase.com/kubernetes/1.0.0/couchbase-autonomous-operator-kubernetes_1.0.0-macos_x86_64.zip
     unzip couchbase-autonomous-operator-kubernetes_1.0.0-macos_x86_64.zip